 Clusters and Root Directories

 • Cluster: Any Qumulo cluster that shares a portion of its file system for a hub portal or a spoke portal.
-A directory on a cluster defines the root directory for a spoke portal or a hub portal.
+A directory on a cluster defines a root directory for a spoke portal or a hub portal.

 • Spoke Portal Root Directory, Hub Portal Root Directory: A directory on a cluster that uses a portion of its file system for the hub portal or spoke portal.